 Here in the “breadbasket of the world” it’s practically a sin to admit a lack of gardening knowledge.

-While so many San Joaquinians do find joy in getting their hands dirty—literally—those who have never tried but are interested in growing their own garden may not know where to begin.
+While so many San Joaquinians do find joy in getting their hands dirty-literally-those who have never tried but are interested in growing their own garden may not know where to begin.
+Thankfully, there are plenty of resources like the Golly Gee Gardening site there to help.
 To lend a hand, we consulted local Master Gardeners to get the dirt on everything a rookie gardener needs to know.

 First on the agenda?
 Picking the perfect plot.
 Aside from choosing a sunny spot near a water source, “You have to know how many plants you’re going to grow and visualize how big those plants are going to get,” says Eric Firpo, co-owner of In Season Market & Nursery in Stockton.
 “Read the labels on your plants for that information.
 The internet is another great resource.”

 Not sure which veggies to plant?
 Do some research on Burpee.com for various vegetables and their growing seasons.
 Even better, stop by the UCE Cooperative Extension in Stockton-a fantastic resource for all things gardening-and pick up a few handouts on the subject!

 Marcy Sousa, San Joaquin Master Gardener Coordinator, offers a simple solution: “Plant things your family enjoys eating,” she says.
 “We also encourage people to plant something that’s worth the cost.
 For example, why plant onions that take longer to grow when you can go buy them for relatively cheap at the market?
 Use that space for tomatoes or something that grows faster and tastes great fresh off the vine.”